 French Canadian voice-over production made simple

-- browse the voice-over demos to audition and download free casting samples
+1. browse the voice-over demos below and click Play to audition each casting sample

 A short history of the French Canadian language

 The term Canadian French refers to the various versions of French spoken in Canada, principally Québécois French (spoken in the province of Québec) and Acadian French (spoken in the Maritime Provinces of New Brunswick, Nova Scotia, and Prince Edward Island).

 These different versions, which vary from each other – and from standard French – in terms of both accent and vocabulary, exist because of the long history of French settlement in Canada.